cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ```

 Verify that the Jupyter Notebook server runs and provides you with access to the `ocean` repository contents.
+You can use the browser interface to move into the `ocean` folder and start the `BioOptics` notebook in a
+separate tab.
+Use the **Run** button at the top center of the BioOptics tab to execute a series of cells.

+> The BioOptics Python cells run without error because the necessary libraries were installed above.

 ## Create a machine image in the Azure portal